Guide section

 Our FOS decision data

-We have analysed 1,657 Financial Ombudsman decisions about CIFAS markers.
-The overall upheld rate is 28%.
-However, this varies significantly by institution — some have much higher upheld rates than others.
+We have analysed 1,313 unique published Financial Ombudsman decisions about CIFAS markers.
+The overall upheld rate is 28.7%.
+However, this varies significantly by institution.
+Some have much higher upheld rates than others.
 Our complaints are informed by this data, targeting the arguments that have the highest success rate.